schalkneethling/150days-of-html/newsletter/day31-150daysofhtml.md

 This is a pretty advanced use case attribute but the gist of its use is as follows:

 If you load an image with the intent to use the image data inside a [`canvas` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas) you need to specify the `crossorigin` attribute.
-If you either do not specify `crossorigin` or, you do specify it but the server does not opt into allowing cross-origin access, the browser will [mark the image as tainted](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_enabled_image), and disallow usage of the image data in the `canvas` element.
+If you either do not specify `crossorigin` or, you do specify it and the server does not opt into allowing cross-origin access, the browser will [mark the image as tainted](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_enabled_image), and disallow usage of the image data in the `canvas` element.

 ### `usemap`